© 2025 All Rights reserved WUSF

 A nurse practitioner contracted to work in Tampa General Hospital's Brandon Healthplex emergency department was found negligent after a patient was misdiagnosed and later became permanently disabled.

-A Hillsborough County jury has awarded $70.8 million to a woman who suffered permanent injuries after providers at a Tampa General Hospital free-standing emergency department failed to diagnose and treat a life-threatening condition.
+A Hillsborough County jury has awarded $70.8 million to a woman who suffered permanent injuries after deciding providers at a Tampa General Hospital free-standing emergency department failed to diagnose and treat her condition.

 Instead, Stewart underwent bloodwork, received a COVID-19 test and was administered a “headache cocktail” before her discharge about four hours later.